Button

 </Button>

 Forest fill.
 The main action on any surface.
-All five sizes: xs (32) · sm (36) · default=md (40) · lg (44) · xl (48).
+All five sizes: xs (32) · sm (36) · default=md (40) · lg (44) · xl (48). `default` is kept as an alias.

 Accent

 Lime fill.
 BTNG's contrast-CTA — pops against dark surfaces and against Forest siblings.
+(Figma: Primary Alt)

 Secondary

-Muted fill.
+White fill, brand-300 border.
 Low-emphasis action that still needs a button affordance.

-Bordered.
-Low-stakes actions on content-heavy surfaces.
+Bordered, sand-on-hover.
+Low-stakes actions on content-heavy surfaces. `outline` is kept as an alias.

 Ghost